 What is an IT Decision Maker ITDM?

-The Chief Data Officer and Chief Information Security Officer (CISO) are also standard job titles in enterprise organizations.
-They are responsible for business decision-making and purchasing software and other tech.
+Roles like Chief Data Officer and Chief Information Security Officer (CISO) emerge in larger enterprise organizations.
+These professionals make business decisions and manage data and security-specific software and technology procurement.

-The next most common title is Executive Vice President, Senior Vice President, or just Vice President of Information Technology.
-They often refer to themselves as the “Head of IT” or “Head of” Engineering, Software, Data Science, etc.
+Other prominent titles include Executive Vice President, Senior Vice President, or Vice President of Information Technology.
+Individuals with these roles often refer to themselves as the “Head of IT” or “Head of” specific domains such as Engineering, Software, Data Science, etc.

-The next level down is the Director or Sr. Director of Information Technology.
-They are usually more focused on the day-to-day operations of their department and less on purchase and business decisions.
-From there are the managers, engineers, developers, architects, data scientists, and analysts.
+Further, positions like Director or Senior Director of Information Technology can be found down the hierarchy.
+These professionals typically focus more on the daily operations of their department and less on purchasing and business decisions.
+Below this level, managers, engineers, developers, architects, data scientists, and analysts play their respective roles in the organization.

-There are also specialty job titles which would include areas like Artificial Intelligence, Machine Learning, DevOps, MLOps, AIOps, SIEM, Threat Intelligence, RPA, Automation, Intelligent Automation, and many more.
-There are hundreds of other ITDM job titles and they change all the time.
+Specialty job titles also exist, covering specific areas such as Artificial Intelligence, Machine Learning, DevOps, MLOps, AIOps, SIEM, Threat Intelligence, RPA, Automation, Intelligent Automation, and many more.
+The ITDM landscape is vast, with hundreds of other job titles continually evolving to meet the changing demands of the industry.

 Why Reach ITDMs Online?